dcaffer07/Arduino.cc-review-E2/README.md

 ## Potentiometers

 #### Description:
-> Wire up a breadboard potentiometer to control the brightness of an LED.
+> Wire up a breadboard and potentiometer to control the brightness of an LED.
 The goal here was to familiarize ourselves with a potentoiometer and how it operates.
 We were also able to expand our knoowledge of code and its variouse functions by making something become brighter accordingly, without a deffinate state or a repeating loop.

 #### Wiring
-> In this wiring, all was familiar in terms of hooking things up to 5v, ground, and the variouse pins using wires and resitors, however what was new in this wiring was connecting the middle connection wire of the potentiometer to A0, which simply gave the potentiometer its relevemnce by determinig brightness with the LED.
+> In this wiring, all was familiar in terms of hooking things up to 5v, ground, and the variouse pins using wires and resitors, however what was new in this wiring was connecting the middle connection wire of the potentiometer to A0, which simply gave the potentiometer its relevence by determining brightness with the LED.
 <img src="https://user-images.githubusercontent.com/71406831/134237138-7d672a4f-f634-42a7-8e5b-8e36e8f16fc3.png" alt="wiring"  style="width:500px;">

 #### Code